 What’s the best way to ensure your investment in new proposal software pays off?
 Think through what will help your personnel become familiar with a new tool and use the software to help them do their jobs easier and faster.
 It is important to involve them in the transition and learning process.
 When people are actively engaged, that’s when they figure out how to use the software effectively.

 In reality, the initial implementation activities are just the beginning.
-Getting other users to appreciate the benefits of using the software and to gain proficiency requires additional effort.
+Getting other users to appreciate the benefits of using a basis of estimate software and gain proficiency requires additional effort.
 User acceptance doesn’t magically happen all by itself.

 The Next Steps

-Here are some tips to help ensure users become proficient with a new software tool.
+Here are some tips to help ensure users become proficient with a new proposal software tool.

 Tip 1: Ensure you have allocated sufficient time and resources to get past the initial implementation activities.

 What’s sufficient time and resources?
 The classic response is “it depends.”
 Questions to ask to help you quantify this include:

 - How many people need to be proficient with proposal writing software and what are their roles?
 This can help you determine what training sessions are needed and the number of times you may need to conduct training for different types of users.
 It can also determine how formal you need to be.
 For example, if you only need to train a dozen people, you can take a more informal approach.
 For a large number of users, you may need to engage other corporate training resources to add courses to existing training programs.

 - Do you intend to create your own training materials or can you leverage source materials from the software vendor?
 This ties back to how formal your training needs to be, the number of users you need to train, and how often the training occurs.
 Do you need to establish a regular schedule for the training?
 If yes, you may need to get an internal resource up to speed on the new software tool so they are available to conduct training as needed.